tiannacta/intro-to-professional-web-dev/src/chapters/introduction/using-this-book.rst

 Concept checks
 --------------

-Many sections end with a "Check Your Understanding".
+Many sections end with a "Check Your Understanding."
 This section is full of questions for you to double check that you understand the concepts in the reading.
 Although your score does not count towards your final grade in the class, you should use it to help evaluate your understanding of the main